 Many people don’t realize that the Galapagos is a series of islands created by volcanic eruption and that the violent creation is still taking place today.
-This was never more true than for Isla Isabela, the youngest of the islands in the archipelago and the one with them most volcanic activity.
+This was never more true than for Isla Isabela, one of the youngest of the islands in the archipelago and the one with them most volcanic activity.
 In fact, just last year, Wolf Volcano on the far northern side of the island, erupted spectacularly but few people were able to see it.
 Fortunately, Wolf is far from the populated city of Puerto Villamil and no one had to be evacuated.

 But longtime residents of the Isla Isabela are somewhat used to volcanic activity and local guides speak quite plainly about the eruption of 2005.
 Many remember what the crater rim looked like before and after.
 It is possible for the adventurous tourist to see the new landscape by hiking to the far side of Volcán Sierra Negra, along the crater rim and then down the slope towards Volcán Chico.